Last updated on January 29th, 2018 at 01:02 am

 In respect of these dangers involved, no one should tell you to refrain from sinning because committing sins is self-harming, it only destroys us unnoticed.

-At the same time, no one should tell us to seek for forgiveness from Allah almighty.
+At the same time, no one should tell us to seek forgiveness from Allah Almighty.
 Even though the Holiest and Greatest Prophet was never involved in any kind of sins but He used to seek forgiveness from Allah every day.

 Sheikh Ibn Al-Qayyim may Allah be pleased with him reported in one of his books that: Imam Ali ibn Abi Talib (as) said, “A trial is not sent down except due to a sin, and it is not lifted except with repentance.”